-I am young software developer in Wokingham, Berkshire, United Kingdom.
+I am a software developer in Wokingham, Berkshire, United Kingdom.
 I graduated from the University of Warwick with a first class masters degree in Physics in 2014.

 One of the defining aspects of the PSR-7 standard is perceived immutability.
 It is important to note that these objects are not completely immutable, and cannot be treated as such.